Hi! Welcome to my A Final Note series.

 Continuing Blogger Education:

-- In July, I didn’t get back into Elite Blog Academy because I was so busy with other priorities.
+- I didn’t get back into Elite Blog Academy because I was so busy with other priorities.
 And oddly enough that came in the form of a new blogging course.
 It all started when I was listening to Create And Go on YouTube, which led me to their course, Six Figure Blogger.
 I’ve never taken a course with such a specific, detailed outline of how to make money blogging.
 I’m obsessed with it and cannot wait to implement the strategy.
 I’ve already done some things, but it takes time.
 I have a new plan in place, so I’m looking forward to implementing in the next phase of things.

 - My biggest goal with my blog is to make money from it.
 I desperately need to repay my student loans.
 If I didn’t make money blogging, I would be -$1k in my budget every month because my student loan payment is at a minimum $1,500/month (and I refuse to go on an income-driven repayment plan).